 \section{Discussion}

 Classically, the energy density associated with spatial anisotropy scales as $a^{-6}$.
-Among all the components commonly considered (e.g. dust: $a^{-3}$, radiation: $a^{-4}$) this is the most singular behavior in the approach to a singularity, while still marginally bearable quantum mechanically.
-In the presence of anisotropy the wavefunction of the universe is separable into subspaces of given anisotropy charges, much like the partial wave expansion of a scattering problem into angular momentum components.
+Among all the components commonly considered (e.g. dust: $a^{-3}$, radiation: $a^{-4}$) this is the most singular behavior in the approach to a singularity.
+However, as shown such a behavior is still marginally bearable quantum mechanically.
+In the presence of anisotropy the wavefunction of the universe is separable into subspaces of given anisotropy charges, much like the partial wave expansion into angular momentum components.
 This charge multiplies the most singular part of the effective potential~\eqref{veff}, which corresponds to the critical case $\beta = 2$.
 As shown in the last section, in this case, the stability of the system depends on the numerical coefficient $\gamma$, or on the total anisotropy charge $Q$.
 The fate of our observer thus depends on the amount of anisotropy in its surroundings.
 However, when the correct units are re-established, the catastrophe seems inevitable.
 From the previous analysis, the critical value of the anisotropy charge $Q$ is $\alpha^2$-suppressed,

 It would seems that a regular bounce would require to prepare the system in an almost perfectly isotropic state.